This post may contain affiliate links. Read our disclosure policy.

-I find creating a dough, watching it transform, then filling your whole house with that wonderful baking bread aroma quite enjoyable.
+I find creating a dough, watching it transform, and then filling your whole house with that wonderful baking bread aroma so enjoyable.

 How to Make Perfect Garlic, Herb, and Cheese Bread Rolls

-Think of instant yeast as a sort of foolproof shortcut ingredient.
-It’s also labelled rapid rise or quick rise yeast and available at most grocery stores (or you can buy my all time favorite yeast on Amazon).
+- Think of instant yeast as a sort of foolproof shortcut ingredient.
+It’s also labeled rapid rise or quick rise yeast and is available at most grocery stores

-Instant yeast is formulated to allow you to skip proofing (aka the step where you combine the yeast with warm liquid for 5 minutes).
-You can add it directly into the mix with all of the ingredients and it will increase your rising time.
+- Instant yeast is formulated to allow you to skip proofing (the step where you combine the yeast with warm liquid for 5 minutes).

 If you don’t have or can’t find instant yeast, you can easily use active dry yeast instead.
 Simply combine it with the warm liquid called for in the recipe and allow it to proof for 5 minutes before adding into the bowl with the other ingredients.
-Most active dry yeast these days are formulated so they usually don’t technically require proofing.
-But skipping will lengthen the rising period as it will take the yeast longer to get moving.
+Skipping the proof will lengthen the rising period as it will take the yeast longer to get moving.

 How to Tell When Dough Is Risen